-The REC Registry is an online system which allows Renewable Energy Target participants to create, transfer and surrender renewable energy certificates (RECs).
+The Renewable Energy Certificate Registry (REC Registry) is an online system allowing Renewable Energy Target participants to create, transfer and surrender renewable energy certificates.

 Through the REC Registry, users can:

 The Clean Energy Regulator is making changes to the REC Registry to improve the user experience for nominated persons operating in the Large-Scale Renewable Energy Target (LRET).

 The changes will focus on improvements to the LGC claims process and to applications for accreditation.

 The agency will be providing ongoing updates as well as guidance materials and education around the use of these new functions.

 The REC Registry also provides access to public registers including the:

 The agency records all transactions performed through the REC Registry and uses this information to manage, audit and report on certificates and the operation of the LRET and the Small-scale Renewable Energy Scheme.

 The REC Registry is a requirement of the Renewable Energy Target, as prescribed by the

 For more information please visit the